-For dinner, dine at Mayan Cafe.
+If you’ve got any room after your food tour for dinner, dine at Mayan Cafe.
 Mayan Cafe has been making bellies happy for 20+ years, and offers an intimate dining experience centered on Mayan cuisine crafted with locally sourced, sustainably farmed, and seasonal ingredients.
 Order their fresh ceviche and Cochinita Pibil, made with local pork, achiote sauce, and their famous lima beans and rice – anyone that has had them will tell you that the lima beans are roasted to perfection :chefs kiss:.

 In the mood for something a little more laid back?
 Head to Garage Bar, a hip gastropub in a converted mechanic garage, to eat wood-fired pizza, artisan cured meats & cheeses, and local farm to table fare on their spacious outdoor patio.